|

 Figural Form A

 by E. Paul Torrance, Ed.D.
-(1962) a) Fluency 65 percentile Originality and Elaboration have been touched on before
+(1962) a) Fluency 65 percentile Originality and Elaboration have been

-in other tests, these scores simply validate them.
-For those
+touched on before in other tests, these scores simply

-in advertising or public relations the scoring for
+validate them.
+For those in advertising or public relations

-talking about finding creative solutions to your
+then we are talking about finding creative solutions to your

 concerns.